will-save/will-save-the-transcriber/README.md

 python podcast_transcriber.py --rss-url "your-feed.xml" --min-speakers 2 --max-speakers 6
 ```

+> **⚠️ Disclaimer**: The `--rss-url` feature for other podcasts has not been thoroughly vetted.
+Different podcast feeds may have varying RSS structures, audio formats, or metadata that could affect transcription quality.
+Use at your own discretion and test with a small sample first.
+>
+> **Note**: For non-Will Save the Podcast feeds, episodes are saved directly to the `episodes/` directory without series organization, as the series detection logic is specific to Will Save the Podcast's naming conventions.

 ## License

 This project is open source and available under the MIT License.